With a $10 billion cloud-computing deal snarled in court, the Pentagon may move forward without it

 It’s possible that after confronting JEDI’s legal woes, the Biden administration will conclude that JEDI is more trouble than it is worth.

-“This procurement has been under a national litigation microscope since day one, and we have a new sheriff in town in the form of the Biden administration,” Turner said.
+“This procurement has been under a national litigation microscope since Day 1, and we have a new sheriff in town in the form of the Biden administration,” Turner said.
 “While it would be unusual, it is entirely possible that the government decides to go back to the drawing board on this one.”

 Throughout the litigation, military agencies have pressed on with other cloud initiatives of their own.

 There are 13 other large cloud initiatives operating across the Defense Department.
-Although none of them has the departmentwide reach that JEDI would command, some of them are taking on tasks that would have been powered by JEDI if not for a court order.
+Although none of them have the departmentwide reach that JEDI would command, some of them are taking on tasks that would have been powered by JEDI if not for a court order.

 One is Cloud One, an Air Force program that uses Microsoft and Amazon products.
 The Air Force has lent it to the other services for certain projects, officials say.
 It is also being used, in place of JEDI, by the military’s Joint Artificial Intelligence Center.

-It has been used to implement a system called Kubernetes, originally developed by Google, which allows AI algorithms to be “containerized” so they can be applied to military systems in an isolated format.
+It has been used to implement a system called Kubernetes, originally developed by Google, that allows AI algorithms to be “containerized” so they can be applied to military systems in an isolated format.

 It has also enabled an aircraft development process known as digital twinning, in which experimental jets and missiles are designed in a virtual format before physical prototypes are created.
 That technique has been applied to aspects of the Boeing-developed T-7 Red Hawk training aircraft, as well as the Air Force’s new ballistic missile.